Terrence-dev247/METSI-EWS/README.md

-# METSI-EWS — City of Tshwane
+# METSI-EWS for City of Tshwane

 An end-to-end ML early-warning system that predicts water infrastructure failure risk at ward level across all 107 City of Tshwane wards, three months in advance.
 Built as a BSc IT capstone project at Richfield Graduate Institute of Technology (Emerging Technology / Data Science specialisation) and designed as a civic-tech pitch for City of Tshwane stakeholders and prospective data partners.